 The man is one of the greatest drummers of all time.
 Much respect, Mr. Wren.

 Bucket Hats & The Future

-For an unknown reason, during the band’s heyday, the drummer would always wear what became known as the Reni hat.
-These remain popular in England to this day, especially since the band reformed.
+During the band’s heyday the drummer would always wear what became known as the Reni hat.
+These remain popular in England, especially since the band reformed.

-Even if it is now all over (which would be wise – after five years the band has simply toured and only released two new songs), Reni hats and the man himself should go on be considered legends.
+Even if it is now all over (which would be wise—after six years the band simply toured and only released two new songs), Reni hats and the drummer should reach legendary status.

 To be awkward about it, we’ve included a few clips from the band’s reunion shows.
-He’s taken to wearing the Reni hat for the live shows, although he’s also been seen regularly wearing a strange dreadlock hat thing.
+He did take to wearing the Reni hat for the live shows, although he also regularly wore a strange dreadlock hat thing.

-As the band doesn’t give interviews to the press, it’s rather unclear what’s going on there – it just adds to the guy’s elusive nature.
-And The Stone Roses’ – is it all over again?
-It seems like it.
-Total silence since June 2017.
+As the band didn’t give interviews to the press, it’s rather unclear what was going on there— but that added to the guy’s elusive nature.

 As the band is now gone for good, we’re sincerely hoping this doesn’t cause him to disappear again.

 Always elusive and keen to steer clear of the limelight, the very few interviews he’s provided show a ready wit and great sense of humour.

 But he’s made a bunch of money now from the reunion tours.
 And we’re happy about that—the guy deserves reward for his contributions to music.